 The Hôtel de la Marine welcomes the works of the Al Thani Collection, one of the most prestigious private collections in the world.
 Full of priceless artworks and objets d’art, it represents many different civilisations and spans over 5000 years of history.
 The opening exhibition Tresors from the Al Thani Collection highlights around 120 masterpieces from Antiquity to the 19th century.
 Simply stunning!

 An ode to French cuisine and art de vivre

 What better setting in which to sit down for a bite to eat?

 The Hôtel de la Marine is part of the Parcours de la Gastronomie en Île-de-France, a route that showcases French cuisine and art de vivre in the Paris Region.
-Starting in October 2022, Le Cordon Bleu, which symbolizes the excellence of French gastronomy, will offer workshops and cooking demonstrations, as well as a conference program on world cuisines, with a special focus on Creole cooking.
+Le Cordon Bleu, which symbolizes the excellence of French gastronomy, will offer workshops and cooking demonstrations, as well as a conference program on world cuisines, with a special focus on Creole cooking.